xuan-gao530/ooad-project/README.md

 # ooad project1 : A zoo full of animals
-# names of team members: Lan Sang, Xuan Gao
+Names of team members: Lan Sang, Xuan Gao
 We use the structure in lecture5 slide17.